-\One item from each of the following areas will be chosen by the judges to go the Kansas State Fair: Fine Arts, Clay and Ceramics, Leather and Jewelry, Three-Dimensional, General Crafts and kits.
+One item from each of the following areas will be chosen by the judges to go the Kansas State Fair: Fine Arts, Clay and Ceramics, Leather and Jewelry, Three-Dimensional, General Crafts and kits.
 These items will be judged at the state fair.
 Those eligible for State Fair must be 9 years of age before January 1 of the current year and must not have passed their 19th birthday before January 1 of the current year.

-Division B 4-H/FFA Banner
+DIVISION B 4-H BANNER

-Superintendent - Janet Mathews, Tami Minnis & Shelly DeFrain Check-In by 10:00 a.m., Thursday Judging Time: after workbooks & displays Thursday
+Superintendent - Janet Mathews, Tami Minnis & Shelly DeFrain Check-In by 10:00 a.m., Thursday Judging Time: after workbooks & displays on Thursday

-- 1. Read General Rules. - 2.
-A club may enter one banner.
-Banner should be constructed by 4-H/FFA members with a minimal amount of supervision from adults. - 3.
-Banners should illustrate the Reno County Fair theme for the current year. - 4.
-4-H/FFA exhibitors (individual or group) should avoid using copyrighted materials whenever possible by originating their own work.
-Copyrighted and/or trademarked materials utilized in banners for endorsement or promotion instead of educational purposes will be disqualified and will not be displayed. - 5.
-Banners shall depict one idea.
+- Read General Rules. - A club may enter one banner.
+The banner should be constructed by 4-H members with a minimal amount of supervision from adults. - Banners should illustrate the Reno County Fair theme for the current year. - 4-H exhibitors (individual or group) should avoid using copyrighted materials whenever possible by originating their own work.
+Copyrighted and/or trademarked materials utilized in banners for endorsement or promotion instead of educational purposes will be disqualified and will not be displayed. - Banners shall depict one idea.
 Size: minimum of 12 square feet, maximum of 16 square feet, with no side less than 3 feet.
 Banners must be hung on a rod strong enough to support the banner.
-Banner should be made of material that permits the banner to be folded or rolled without damaging the display. - 6.
-Digital or computer banners will be accepted. - Banner evaluated on the following scorecard: educational message, 40%; general appearance, 20%; artistic arrangement, 20%; and quality of display materials, 20%. - 8.
-A label is to be attached on the banner (not below) on the front lower, left-hand corner of the banner giving name of club, and year.
-Letters should be two inches in height. - 9.
-A Grand and Reserve Grand Champion may be selected.
+The banner should be made of material that permits the banner to be folded or rolled without damaging the display. - Digital or computer banners will be accepted. - Banner evaluated on the following scorecard: educational message, 40%; general appearance, 20%; artistic arrangement, 20%; and quality of display materials, 20%. - A label is to be attached to the banner (not below) on the front lower, left-hand corner of the banner giving the name of the club, and year.
+Letters should be two inches in height. - A Grand and Reserve Grand Champion may be selected.

-Class B1100 ---- Traditional 4-H/FFA Banner
+Class B1100 ---- Traditional 4-H Banner